yalmip/yalmip.github.io/_posts/commands/2016-09-17-crossentropy.md

 ### Implementation

-[crossentropy](/command/crossentropy) is implemented using the [callback-based nonlinear operators] framework.
+The operator is implemented as a [callback operator](/tutorial/nonlinearoperatorscallback).